boguszjelinski/kaboot/README.md

 javac CustomerGenerator.java
 java -Dnashorn.args="--no-deprecation-warning" -Xms5g -Xmx5g CustomerGenerator
 ```
+Caution!
+New Golang memory-efficient RestAPI clients are available now (2022-06-22).
+Compiling and running is not documented as for now.

 ### How to rerun
 One has to clean up some tables to run a simulation from scratch:
 ```